teslaluv/Kh-077-DevOps/Linux/Base/Task 3/README.md

 15. Can I change the priority of a process using the top command?
 If so, how?
 16. Examine the kill command.
 How to send with the kill command process control signal?
 Give an example of commonly used signals.

+kill command sends a signal to a process which terminates the process.
+If the user doesn’t specify any signal which is to be sent along with kill command then default TERM signal is sent that terminates the process.

+We can send the kill command process control signal using this commands:
+- kill -s signalName PID
+- kill -signalName PID
+- kill -signalNumber PID

+Commonly used signals:
+- SIGINT
+- SIGKILL
+- SIGTERM
+- SIGTSTP

 17. Commands jobs, fg, bg, nohup.
 What are they for?
 Use the sleep, yes command to demonstrate the process control mechanism with fg, bg.

+bg - put suspended process into background fg - bring process into foreground jobs - list processes nohup (No Hang Up) is a command in Linux systems that runs the process even after logging out from the shell/terminal.

 ## Part2
 1. Check the implementability of the most frequently used OPENSSH commands in the MS Windows operating system.
 (Description of the expected result of the commands +